skn3/forme/README.md

 - Cleaned up various bits

 ## New in version 2.3.12
-- Added `form.visited(page)` that allows us to determin if a page has already been visited
+- Added `form.visited(page)` that allows us to determine if a page has already been visited

 ## New in version 2.3.10
 - Added `form.unrequire()` that allows us to override all required inputs.
 Useful for debugging